Why My Conservation Photos Are Not Free

-Alexandra Garcia, Executive Director of International League of Conservation Photographers
+Alexandra Garcia, former Executive Director of International League of Conservation Photographers

 Conservation groups pay for the paper their annual reports are printed on, they pay the printers, they pay the graphic designers, and the copywriters.
 Why then is there an expectation that the images that such a report is built around, or a website, or other use, should be given for free?

 All along the value chain of producing print and web collateral to promote a cause, issue or news piece, the standard is to pay the providers; why should images be any different?
 Some groups may say they get some of these services donated – but in this case it is again like the above: they have a specific relationship with a particular provider for donated services because they have nurtured these relationships with them as donors.
 They can’t call up any random provider and ask for free services just because they are a non-profit.

 Photographers who do give all their materials for free are ultimately undermining the industry as a whole and making it very difficult for young photographers to be able to look at this as a career or profession.